Member Safety Guide

-To help keep the community safe, we're using a reservations system to cap the number of swimmers and exercise class participants.
+To help keep the community safe, we're using a reservations system to cap the number of group exercise class participants.
 You can reserve your spot through our website, but the fastest, easiest way to do it is through our mobile app.
 Here are step-by-step instructions for your convenience.

 As a courtesy to others, please do not book back-to-back time slots for indoor pools or gym time.